Unimpeded access to key markets means increased market certainty for Saskatchewan pulse growers.

 Maximum Residue Limits

 The Canadian pulse industry is a member of the Keep it Clean! program, along with other agriculture sectors.
-The program provides growers with up-to-date MRL information that allows for Canada to maintain its international reputation as a high-quality agriculture supplier.
+The program provides growers with up-to-date MRL information, enabling Canada to maintain its international reputation as a high-quality agricultural supplier.

 Related Resources